getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 **Perhaps one could argue** that a function *becomes a method*, not at definition time, but during run-time just for that invocation, depending on how it's called at its call-site (with an object reference context or not -- see Chapter 2 for more details).
 Even this interpretation is a bit of a stretch.

 The safest conclusion is probably that "function" and "method" are interchangeable in JavaScript.

+**Note:** ES6 adds a `super` reference, which is typically going to be used with `class` (see Appendix A).
+The way `super` behaves (static binding rather than late binding as `this` is) gives further weight to the idea that a function which is `super` bound somewhere is more a "method" than "function".
+But again, these are just subtle semantic (and mechanical) nuances.

 ### Arrays